 What to do if you find lice on your child’s head

 You can purchase lice treatment products at mass retailers, grocery stores or with a pharmacy, typically in the first-aid section.
 Not all over-the-counter products are the same, though.
 In most parts of the US, head lice have become increasingly resistant to permethrin and pyrethrins, the active ingredient in many lice treatment products.
 New innovations in head lice control now provide parents with an alternative way to rid children of an infestation.
-Vamousse Lice Treatment is non-toxic, pesticide-free product that has no pesticide resistance issues.
+Vamousse Lice Treatment is a pesticide-free product that has no pesticide resistance issues.

 A nit comb – a fine-toothed comb used to remove nits from the hair after it has been treated – is included with most over-the-counter lice treatments.
 This will help remove any lice or nits that were missed during treatment, and clean hair of all dead lice and eggs.
 This is especially important if your child’s school as a no-nit policy.